-My son has picked up the pace reading books this year in 5th grade.
+My son has picked up the pace of reading books this year in 5th grade.
 His book lists are now in three parts.

-5th Grade Books from a 5th Grade Boy has books that he read as a rising 5th grader as well as book he read in the early part of the school year.
+5th Grade Books from a 5th Grade Boy has books that he read as a rising 5th grader as well as books he read in the early part of the school year.
 You’ll notice his reluctance to read by all the graphic novels he read.
-This was also the turning point for novels in verse for him when he discovered The Crossover which lead to more novels in verse.
+This was also the turning point for novels in verse for him when he discovered The Crossover which leads to more novels in verse.

 Best 5th Grade Books from My 5th Grade Son is part 2 of 3.
 You’ll notice that he likes FUNNY and ACTION ADVENTURE, preferably combined á la Rick Riordan.
 His 5th grade teacher has him reading historical fiction for the first time which he’s really enjoying.
 This set us up for more historical fiction and even historical fiction as a novel in verse!

 How about you?
 What do you think he should add to his reading list?
 I am planning on having him read at least five books this summer.

 5th Grade Chapter Books from a 5th Grade Boy